 The Clincher: On chilly nights, this recipe is a treasure trove of satisfying comfort and flavor.

-The Hero Ingredient: Pan-frying this dish in a sweet soy sauce keeps this Mee Goreng recipe as close to the traditional Indonesian version.
+The Hero Ingredient: Soy sauce.
+Pan-frying this dish in a sweet soy sauce keeps this Mee Goreng recipe similar to the traditional Indonesian version.
 In this case, Oh My Veggies's take is made with tofu instead of traditional meat and shrimp.

 The Clincher: Sambal oelek (a ground chili paste) adds spicy contrast to the sweet soy sauce.

-The Pro Tip: Chinkiang vinegar is a must for this recipe, writes Maggie of Omnivore's Cookbook.
+The Pro Tip: Chinkiang vinegar is a must for this recipe, says recipe creator.
 "There is no replacement for this ingredient, so go get a bottle now if you haven’t already," she writes, and adds that this vinegar is like the balsamic vinegar of Chinese cooking.

 The Pro Tip: Taste of Home recommends topping each serving with a dollop of sour cream.
 And although this recipe calls for beef stock, replace with vegetable stock to keep things animal-free.